heiswayi/heiswayi.nrird.com/about.md

 keywords: about page, about me, heiswayi nrird, the author
 ---

 Hello.
 I'm Heiswayi Nrird -- or just call me "Wayi" for short.
 Currently I work as a Software Engineer at [Keysight Technologies](https://www.keysight.com), Penang, Malaysia.
-I experiment, code and build stuffs, especially in desktop based apps in .NET, web stuffs and build automation scripting.
-Sometimes, I love to do [landscape photography](https://heiswayi.github.io/my-photography/) and explore the beauty of mother nature.
+I love to experiment, code and build stuffs.
+Sometimes, I love to capture [beautiful landscapes](https://heiswayi.github.io/my-photography/) and explore the beauty of the nature.

-Some of my works[^1] that I shared/published can be found on these following sites:-
+As I'm part of the Internet citizen, some of my stuffs[^1] that I have shared/published online can be found on these following sites:-
 - [GitHub](http://github.com/heiswayi)
 - [Gist](http://heiswayi.github.io/my-gists/)
 - [CodePen](http://codepen.io/heiswayi/)
 - [JSFiddle](http://jsfiddle.net/user/heiswayi/)

-For my professional experience, I can be found on these following links:-
+If you're looking for my professional experience, you can check on these following links:-
 - [My Online Résumé](https://heiswayi.github.io/resume/)
 - [LinkedIn](https://my.linkedin.com/in/nrird)

-I can be contacted at [hnrird@gmail.com](mailto:hnrird@gmail.com) (the most preferred one).
+I also can be reached via email at [hnrird@gmail.com](mailto:hnrird@gmail.com).

 I also run [nrird·xyz](http://nrird.xyz), a personal project called creative studio that focuses on UX design, front-end app development and data visualization.